blacklightpy/vaultofknowledge/Economics 2.md

 Quantum Theory of Money - Equation of Exchange Criticism by Marx - Labour Theory of Value

+Marx viewed profits as exploitation.
+Nassau William Senior proposed the abstinence theory of interest.

 #rough
 The society that prospers in art will prosper.